Skip to the main content

 Early Childhood Educator

-Early childhood educators work with infants, toddlers, and preschool and school-aged children in a variety of settings.
+Early childhood educators work with infants, toddlers, preschool, and school-aged children in a variety of settings.

 Legislation

-Under the Alberta Child Care Licensing Act [pdf] and the Child Care Licensing Regulation [pdf], staff working in licensed day care, out-of-school care, group family child care and preschool programs must have child care staff certification within 6 months of commencing employment and before having unsupervised access to children.
-Certification is also required as per the Alberta Family Day Home Standards [pdf] for staff working in approved family home agencies.
+Under the Alberta Early Learning and Child Care Act [pdf] and the Early Learning and Child Care Regulation [pdf], staff working in licensed daycare, out-of-school care, group family child care and preschool programs must have early childhood educator certification.
+They must be certified within 6 months of starting employment and before having unsupervised access to children.

 For information on what you need and other details, visit the certification profile Early Childhood Educator.